sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/getting-started.md

 This should include:
 1. The SidecarTridge ROM Emulator Board
 2. The SidecarTridge Amiga Carrier Board. **The ROM Emulator Board is soldered onto this carrier board**.
-3. (Optional) USB-C cable: for connecting the SidecarTridge Kickstart emulator to a computer for firmware updates and TOS image transfers.
-4. (Optional) RESCUE cable: for connecting an external push button to the SidecarTridge Kickstart emulator to enter rescue mode.
+3. RESCUE cable: for connecting an external push button to the SidecarTridge Kickstart emulator to enter rescue mode.

 ![SidecarTridge Kit](/sidecartridge-kickstart/assets/images/sidecartridge-kickstart-kit.png)

-{: .note }

 #### Amiga Computer
 The emulator is compatible with various models, please read the [previous section to ensure compatibility](/sidecartridge-kickstart/before-buy/) with your Amiga model.

 ### Tools and Equipment
+-  **USB-C cable**: for connecting the SidecarTridge Kickstart emulator to a computer for firmware updates and Kickstart image transfers.
 - **Phillips Head Screwdriver**: For opening the Amiga case.
 - **Anti-Static Wrist Strap**: To prevent static discharge that could damage electronic components.
 - **Small Container**: To hold screws and small parts during the disassembly of the Amiga.
 - **IC Extractor Tool**: For safely removing the ROM chips from the Amiga motherboard.
 I strongly recommend using a proper IC extractor tool to avoid damaging the ROM chips or the motherboard.
 If you don't have one, you can use a flat-head screwdriver, but be very careful not to damage the chips or the motherboard.
 - **Insulating Tape**: To avoid short circuits between the SidecarTridge Kickstart emulator and the Amiga motherboard.
+Not strictly necessary, but recommended.
 - **Computer with USB Port**: A Windows, macOS, or Linux computer for transferring ROM files and updating firmware.

 ### Software and Files
-- **Kickstart Image Files**: Ensure you have the necessary Kickstart image files ready for transfer.
-These can be downloaded from reputable sources like [Amiga Forever](https://www.amigaforever.com/), [Cloanto](https://www.cloanto.com/), or other trusted sources.
+- **ROM Image Files**: Ensure you have the necessary Kickstart image files ready for transfer.
+These can be downloaded from reputable sources like [Amiga Forever](https://www.amigaforever.com/).
 Please read the [Kickstart conversion guide](/sidecartridge-kickstart/kickstart-conversion/) if you need help converting your Kickstart ROM files to the required format.
+Also you can use custom ROM images if you have developed your own, or obtained them from other sources like [DiagROM](https://diagrom.com/) or [EmuTOS](https://emutos.sourceforge.io/).
 - **SWITCHER Program**: A program for selecting and managing ROM versions on the Amiga.
 This program is required to upload new ROM images or switch between Kickstart versions and can be downloaded from the SidecarTridge website or copied from the `ROMEMUL` volume when connecting the SidecarTridge Kickstart emulator to a computer.
 The folder `AMIGA`contains the `SWITCHER` program as an executable file, a .ADF disk image and also in .ST format for EmuTOS.

 {: .note }